 - Remove from oven and allow to sit 10-15 minutes following baking to ensure they stay intact when removed (you can remove them earlier but they will not stay in one piece).

-- In a large pot of boiling water add the potatoes and bring back to a low boil.
+- Place the potatoes in a large pot of cold water and bring to a low boil.
 Boil for 20 minutes (or until potatoes are cooked through).

 - Remove from heat, drain and return potatoes to cooking pot.
 Add butter and bury under potatoes to allow it to melt.

 - Add milk and using a potato masher, ricer or in a food processor, mash potatoes until smooth with no lumps.
 Add salt and pepper to taste.

 - Place mashed potatoes on top of muffin tin meatloaf and serve hot!
 Garnish if desired with chopped Italian parsley.

 Yum – thank you.
 Sounds so different and good.